apoorv1811/Northeastern-INFO6105-Data-Science-Assignments/README.md

 Outlet_Type: Whether the outlet is just a grocery store or some sort of supermarket

 Item_Outlet_Sales: Sales of the product in the particular store.
-This is the outcome variable to be predicted.
+This is the outcome variable to be predicted

+# CALCULATED FIELD:

+Outlet_Age: Calculated using difference between Outlet_Establishment_Year and current Year(2024).